Refinitiv/Real-Time-SDK/Java/Eta/README.md

 - ETA Java ValueAdd cache code which uses JNI is not compatible with the following JDK versions on Windows: Open JDK 1.11, JDK 1.11, Open JDK 1.8, JDK 1.8 update 261 or higher.
 Please note that this is not an issue on Linux.

+- ETA PerfTools applications print out final statistics when interrupted using Ctrl+C only if launched manually, Gradle environment doesn't support this behavior.

 # Reference Information